ElijahOzhmegov/blog/reviews/2019-10-06-weekly-review-3.md

 ## Python

-The most interesting thing here for me is pytest, I have been using GoogleTest Framework for some time, so now it is hard for me do not test every piece of code.
+The most interesting thing here for me is pytest, I have been using GoogleTest Framework for some time, so now it is hard do not test every piece of code.

 - **[Python Matrices and NumPy Arrays](https://www.programiz.com/python-programming/matrix)**
 - **[How to Generate a Random Number in Python](https://www.pythoncentral.io/how-to-generate-a-random-number-in-python/)**